centreon/centreon-documentation/versioned_docs/version-23.04/reporting/installation.md

   BI user on the central monitoring server (to publish reports on the interface).

+#### Procedure

-To start installing the reporting server, install the MBI repository, you can find it on the [support portal](https://support.centreon.com/s/repositories).
+1. To start installing the reporting server, install the MBI repository, you can find it on the [support portal](https://support.centreon.com/s/repositories).

-Then perform the following procedure:
+2. Then perform the following procedure:

 <Tabs groupId="sync">
 <TabItem value="Alma / RHEL / Oracle Linux 8" label="Alma / RHEL / Oracle Linux 8">